Kevin Worthington

-Kevin James Worthington (born 25 May 1953) is a former Australian rules footballer who was q prominent player at Claremont in the WAFL and Collingwood in the VFL, during the late 1970s and early 1980s.
+Kevin James Worthington (born 25 May 1953) is a former Australian rules footballer who was a prominent player at Claremont in the WAFL and Collingwood in the VFL, during the late 1970s and early 1980s.

 Worthington played for Claremont between 1971 and 1976.
 At Collingwood for the following three seasons, he was used by coach Tom Hafey as a fullback or back pocket, and participated in losing 1977 and 1979 Grand Final teams.
 A series of knee injuries led to Worthington spending the 1980 season at Claremont, where he again performed well.

 He returned to Collingwood for 1981 and 1982, after which he transferred back to the WAFL, this time at Perth.
 Worthington spent 1983 and 1984 there, to finish with 129 games in the league.

 He also played four interstate games for Western Australia over the course of his career, including the inaugural State of Origin encounter against Victoria.